PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 ![image-20220125190740937](./image-20220125190740937.png)

-Next, define if the spreadsheet has headers in the first row.
-If it does, Pipedream will automatically retrieve them making it easy to enter data (if not, you can manually construct an array of values).
+Next, select if the spreadsheet has headers in the first row.
+When a header row exists, Pipedream will automatically retrieve the header labels to make it easy to enter data (if not, you can manually construct an array of values).
 Since the sheet for this example contains headers, select **Yes**.

 ![image-20220125191025880](./image-20220125191025880.png)